eser/ajan/sampleapp/README.md

 ### Prerequisites

-- Go 1.21 or later
+- Go 1.24 or later
 - Docker and Docker Compose (for containerized setup)
-- PostgreSQL database (for database examples)
+- Postgres database (for database examples)

 ### Running Locally